-We have been providing UK & Ireland racing results in our traditional Duo (2 file) CSV format, as they lend themselves for onward use with databases.
-However, judging by the queries we have received it is evident that there is a demand for our data to be published in a single CSV of racing results.
+We have been creating UK & Ireland racing results in our traditional Duo (2 file) CSV format, as they lend themselves for onward use with databases.
+As an alternative style, which people find preferable, there is a demand for our data to be published in a single CSV of racing results.

-Where possible we have always tried to accommodate requests.
-This was one of them.
-We have come up with a version we are calling Single File Format.
-Nothing very original but its saves any confusion that these are a Single CSV of Racing Results.
-Our intention was to release these on a weekly basis, but now we have added a midweek update to benefit our subscribers.
+We have come up with a version we are calling Single File Format, not original but exactly.
+Not a very original name, but it saves any confusion that these are a Single CSV of Racing Results.
+These are released for downloading on a weekly basis.

-Not only will we update the results data twice weekly, but we have a back catalogue of previous years in this Single File Format.
-Visit the Past Racing Results page to see how simple is it is to obtain a large amount of historical data.
+Not only do we update the results data weekly, but we have a back catalogue of previous years, going back to 2016, in this Single File Format.
+Visit the Past Racing Results page to see how simple is it is to obtain such a vast wealth of historical data.

 We detail the following field or columns as shown in the image above.